 Rappahannock County Public Schools agree to report this agreement annually to the Department of Education, in order to receive the state share for basic aid computed on the basis of the composite index of local ability-to-pay of the contiguous school division as permitted by State Board of Education regulations and Virginia Code § 22.1-98.2.

-If you have any questions, please contact Dr. Aldridge A. Boone, Division Superintendent, at 540-227-0242 or by email at aboone@rappahannockschools.us.
+If you have any questions, please contact me at 540-227-0242 or by email at aboone@rappahannockschools.us.

 Sincerely,